Felipe González: Post-premiership (1996–present)

-In 1999 González was put in charge of the party's Global Progress Commission in response to globalisation.
+In 1999, González was put in charge of the party's Global Progress Commission in response to globalisation.
 The commission's report formed the basis of the closing declaration of the 21st Socialist International Congress on 8–9 November 1999.
 In the 2004 general elections, González stood down as a deputy in the Spanish Parliament.

 On 27 July 2007, the Spanish government appointed him a plenipotentiary and extraordinary ambassador for the bicentenary celebrations in commemoration of the independence of Latin America.
-The celebrations will begin in September 2010 in Mexico.
+The celebrations began in September 2010 in Mexico.